Mexican ruling party insiders fear embattled president a liability

 "It shouldn't have happened," Patricio Flores, a lawmaker in the ruling Institutional Revolutionary Party (PRI), said tersely of the homes scandal even as he tried to deflect blame from Pena Nieto.
 "It's a fact that it's helped other parties."

-In public, PRI officials are reluctant to criticise their president, who insists he has broken no laws.
+In public, PRI officials are reluctant to criticize their president, who insists he has broken no laws.

 But privately, many are exasperated at his handling of the crisis, which has hit support for the party ahead of mid-term legislative elections in June.